What Are The Basic Food Hygiene Rules?

 Cleaning

-A clean environment and strict cleaning processes ensure bacteria isn’t spread around the kitchen and doesn’t contaminate food, which could potentially be harmful if consumed.
-To keep an environment clean, you must be able to stick to a thorough cleaning schedule, like mopping, wiping surfaces, and scrubbing sinks multiple times a day.
-You must also dispose of waste properly and in a safe manner.
+A clean environment and strict cleaning processes ensure that bacteria are not spread throughout the kitchen and do not contaminate food, which could be harmful if consumed.
+To maintain a clean environment, it is essential to adhere to a thorough cleaning schedule, including tasks such as mopping, wiping surfaces, and scrubbing sinks multiple times a day.
+You must also dispose of waste properly and safely.

 Personal hygiene should be a priority when working in the kitchen.
-Staff must be wearing suitable and clean clothing when working with food, with their hair tied back or under a hair net.
-You also shouldn’t wear any jewelry, except a wedding band, when working in a kitchen.
+Staff must wear suitable and clean clothing when working with food, with their hair tied back or covered with a hairnet.
+You shouldn’t wear any jewellery, except a wedding band, when working in a kitchen.

 - After cleaning (including after changing bins)